Energy policy of China: Coal

 In 2015, China generated 73% of its electricity from coal-fired power stations, which has been dropping from a peak of 81% in 2007.

 In recent years, China has increased its use of coal power and continued to build new coal power plants.
 The National Energy Administration's early warning risk rating for coal plants approved the establishment of new power plants in 2020.
 China shut down roughly 7GW of power plants at the same time, continuing to decommission ageing coal-fired power reactors.

+In 2024, global coal-power capacity reached a record 2,130 gigawatts, with China initiating 70 gigawatts of new coal plants—nearly 20 times more than the rest of the world combined.
+This expansion led to a 2% increase in the world's coal fleet, primarily to enhance China's energy security.
+Despite a global shift away from coal, this rise underscores potential conflicts with China's climate goals.
+Additionally, coal capacity also grew in Indonesia and India, marking the first global increase outside China since 2019.

 Renewables

 China is the world's leading renewable energy producer, with an installed capacity of 152 GW.
 China has been investing heavily in the renewable energy field in recent years.
 In 2007, the total renewable energy investment was US$12 billion, second only to Germany.
 In 2012, China invested US$65.1 billion in clean energy (20% more than in 2011), fully 30% of the total investment by the G-20, including 25% (US$31.2 billion) of global solar energy investment, 37% percent (US$27.2 billion) of global wind energy investment, and 47% (US$6.3 billion) of global investment in "other renewable energy" (small hydro, geothermal, marine, and biomass); 23 GW of clean generation capacity was installed.

-China is also the largest producer of wind turbines and solar panels.
 Approximately 7% of China's energy was from renewable sources in 2006, a figure targeted to rise to 10% by 2010 and to 16% by 2020.
 The major renewable energy source in China is hydropower.
 Total hydro-electric output in China in 2009 was 615.64 TWh, constituting 16.6% of all electricity generated.
 The country already has the most hydro-electric capacity in the world, and the Three Gorges Dam is currently the largest hydro-electric power station in the world, with a total capacity of 22.5 GW.
-It has been in full operation since May 2012.
+It has been in full operation since 2012.

+China is the largest producer of wind turbines and solar panels.